-The National Electrical Manufacturers Association estimates that 60-80% of surges originate from international sources (within a home or business).
+The National Electrical Manufacturers Association estimates that 60-80% of surges originate from internal sources (within a home or business).
 Keep your valuable electronics safe by protecting them from the surges that can damage or destroy them.

 What is a power surge?